ChrisCalderwood/golden-hour-app/README.md

 ## Future Improvements
 1. Responsive layout tweaks for all screen sizes and orientations
 2. Save & display previous search results
-3. Deploy the app to a public host (like Render, Netlify, or Vercel)
+3. Deploy the app to a public host

 ## License
-This project is for academic purposes.
-MIT License.
+This project is for academic purposes and uses an MIT License.

 ## Acknowledgements
 **SunCalc** for astronomical calculations
 **OpenCage Geocoder** for forward geocoding